Annikken/testpxtAndee/README.md

-# Andee
+# test

-This PXT package is to enable the use of the Annikken Andee app on the BBC micro:bit
+This PXT package is not meant to be used

 ## License